doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Remove support for `Type::canRequireSQLConversion()`

+This feature was deprecated in DBAL 3.3.0 and will be removed in DBAL 4.0.
+The value conversion methods are now called regardless of the type.

+The `MappingException::sqlConversionNotAllowedForIdentifiers()` method has been removed as no longer relevant.

 ## BC Break: Removed the `doctrine` binary.

 The documentation explains how the console tools can be bootstrapped for